How To Flip a House: Your Step-By-Step Guide

 Cons of House Flipping

 House flipping also features some negative aspects.
 Understand the risks before you commit.
 Some to think about include:

-- House might not sell as quickly as you expect
+- The house might not sell as quickly as you expect

 - Possible unexpected problems, such as faulty wiring or plumbing issues